ember-animation/liquid-fire/README.md

  - app: is code that's loaded directly into the user's application
  - addon: is code that can be imported by the user from the `liquid-fire` namespace
- - tests/dummy: is the testing, demo, and documentation application that runs at http://ef4.github.com/liquid-fire
+ - tests/dummy: is the testing, demo, and documentation application
  - packaging: extra tooling for building non-ember-cli releases

 ### Selecting Ember Versions